antonioribeiro/google2fa-qrcode/README.md

 ```php
 use PragmaRX\Google2FAQRCode\Google2FA;

 $google2fa = new Google2FA();

 return $google2fa->generateSecretKey();
 ```

 ## Generating QRCodes

-The securer way of creating QRCode is to do it yourself or using a library.
-First you have to install the BaconQrCode package, as stated above, then you just have to generate the inline string using:
+The securer way of creating QRCode is to do it yourself.
+You just have to generate the inline string using:

 ```php
 $inlineUrl = $google2fa->getQRCodeInline(
     $companyName,